diku-dk/futhark/docs/man/futhark-script.rst

   ``e`` argument must be a record whose fields are tuples of one-dimensional arrays, and the data will be available in temporary files whose names are in variables named after the record fields.
+  Each file will contain a column of data for each array in the corresponding tuple.

   Use ``set term png size width,height`` to change the size to ``width`` by ``height`` pixels.